LuisTejedaS/WA-cgpt-proy/README.md

-# WA-cgpt-proy
-Wizeline Academy ChatGPT-Sprint Capstone Project
+This is my project for Wizeline Academy chat gpt